 In addition, the fees are quite transparent and they do not muddle the pond with obscure and additional charges like trailer fees, sales loads, etc. Some robo-advisors take low-fees further by offering free management of your money up to a certain amount.

 Lower-cost portfolios provided by robo-advisors are possible due to a mix of passive management, the use of low-cost ETFs, technology, and less overhead.

 2. Personalized – Rebalanced – Diversified Portfolio

-When average investors choose to not manage their own portfolios, it’s often because they feel they do not have the requisite knowledge to do so, or do not have the time.
+When average investors choose to not manage their own portfolios, it’s often because they feel they don’t have the requisite knowledge to do so, or do not have the time.

 Robo-advisors provide solutions to these problems – they set up a personalized portfolio with assets allocated to cater to your risk tolerance, time horizon, and investing goals.